amiorhmn/amiorhmn.github.io/README.md

-# My Personal Website
+# My Portfolio Website
-This website design is based on the work of [varadbhogayata](https://github.com/varadbhogayata/varadbhogayata.github.io).
+This website design is based on the works of [varadbhogayata](https://github.com/varadbhogayata/varadbhogayata.github.io).